anton-k/mig/README.md

 The Mig is a library to build lightweight composable servers.
-The main strength is ability to build servers from parts and flexible DSL which features only small amount of functions.
+The main strength is ability to build servers from parts and flexible and type-safe DSL which features only small amount of functions.
 The name `mig` (pronounced as meeg) is a russian word for "instant moment".

 ### Hello world server example